 - check that the night drainage bag is closed

-- wipe the end of the leg bag with an Alcowipe (avoid touching the end once you have wiped it) and wait approximately one minute for it to dry
+- wipe the tapered end of the night bag with an Alcowipe (avoid touching the end once you have wiped it)

 - connect the night bag to the lower end of the leg bag (test to make sure the connection is secure)